Plastic Culture

 Atomization diminishes the ability to mobilize collective action and weakens the influence of community-based initiatives.
 This further adds to the power of large, centralized institutions that may not have the communal interests of the people at heart.

 I believe that local and decentralized creation is the only realistic way out of this predicament.
 We are already seeing this with the advent of podcasting, non-mainstream media creation, and even cryptocurrency.
-These decentralized platforms empower individuals and communities to create and share content and value without the gatekeeping of traditional institutions.
+These decentralized platforms and methods of distribution empower individuals and communities to create and share value without the gatekeeping of traditional institutions.

-We need to begin developing our own methods of creation and build networks that empower the local community.
-Whether through word, media, or product, we must support initiatives that prioritize genuine value and community well-being.
-The current institutions and powers that have repeatedly shown their inclination towards the abuse of power and influence, making it crucial for us to vote with our wallets and attention to support institutions that genuinely care about our cultural development.
+We need to begin developing our own methods of creation and build networks that empower our local communities and begin participating within them.
+Whether through word, media, or product, we must support initiatives that prioritize genuine value and communal well-being.
+The current institutions and power structures have only repeatedly shown their inclination towards the abuse of power and influence, making it crucial for us to vote with our wallets and support institutions that genuinely care about our cultural and social development.

-A lot of this is the reason why I’ve decided to create this blog in the first place.
+A lot of this is the reason why I’ve decided to create this blog in the first place, even though it's definitely a concept that I've made fun of in the past.
 You never truly know how your words and actions can influence the people that you associate with and bring light to their own thoughts and ideas.

 Lastly, we must put our money where our mouth is.
-Through the creation of alternative economic systems, whether using blockchain systems leveraging decentralized finance mechanisms, investing in local businesses, and finding ways to contribute to our local economy through our own ventures, we can reduce our dependence on a corrupt system destined to continued degradation.
+Through the creation of alternative economic systems, whether using blockchain systems leveraging decentralized finance mechanisms, investing within local business networks, and finding ways to contribute to our local economy through our own ventures, we can reduce our dependence on a corrupt system destined to continued degradation.

 Self-sufficiency and communal sufficiency are key strategies for navigating this age of economic and social artificiality.
 While investing our time, energy, and resources into empowering our local communities may represent more cost in the short-term, the long-term benefits of reliability and authenticity will prove to be extremely valuable.